29 July 2021

 Germany – Reports from the wine trade say that Brexit will create problems and opportunities for Australian wine and food suppliers into the EU.
 Prior to Brexit, many Australian wine and food companies exported goods to the UK for British consumption and onwards distribution into the continental EU.
 Now that Brexit has occurred, Australian ag/wine companies will consider opening offices within the EU.

 UK – Major UK food retailers are boosting annual spending on UK-made food and drink products.
-For example, Aldi UK (value retailer) announced an extra £3.5bn to support British farmers and suppliers.
-The Waitrose (premium retailer) Food & Drink Report 2021 surveyed 2,000 people across the UK and shows heightened support for British food and farming.
-The survey showed 74% wanted to see food businesses and retailers in the UK express more support for local British producers amid the pandemic and Brexit.
+A survey showed 74% wanted to see food businesses and retailers in the UK express more support for local British producers amid the pandemic and Brexit.

 UK – Trial imports of premium stone fruit have met with a positive reception, although the lockdown hampers marketability in hospitality venues.
 Economic conditions are likely to remain challenging.
-Austrade advisors are helping fruit exporters to make introductions in the UK.
+Austrade in London is receiving enquiries from potential cherry importers.
+This could indicate a certain openness to trade as the COVID-19 restrictions are relaxed.